rdx-aegse/yamcs_link/README.md

     yamcs_link.shutdown()
 ```

 YAMCS_link runs the application, and any object inheriting from either YAMCSObject or YAMCSContainer can be registered in the link to attach its method tagged with the @telemetry or @telecommand decorators.
-Use YAMCSContainers if your application has hierarchical components that should be reflected in YAMCS, YAMCSObjects everywhere else.
-As long as the register_yamcs_child() chain is not broken between YAMCS_link and your component, it will be connected to YAMCS.
+Use YAMCSContainers if the application has hierarchical components that should be reflected in YAMCS, YAMCSObjects everywhere else.
+As long as the register_yamcs_child() chain is not broken between YAMCS_link and components, they will be connected to YAMCS.

-Events are the natural next improvement which will be added later on.
+Events are the natural next improvement which will be added later on as @event methods which are called from within the components to trigger events.

 ## Getting started